synedra/httpie-astra/README.rst

 Usage
 -----

-The EdgeGrid plugin relies on a .astrarc credentials file that will  be created in your home directory and organized by [section] following the format below.
+The Astra plugin relies on a .astrarc credentials file that will be created in your home directory and organized by [section] following the format below.
 Each [section] can contain a different credentials set allowing you to store all of your credentials in a single .edgerc file.

 .. code-block:: bash